NVlabs/VAEBM/README.md

 For large datasets, we store the data in LMDB datasets for I/O efficiency.
 Check [here](https://github.com/NVlabs/NVAE#set-up-file-paths-and-data) for information regarding dataset preparation.

 ## Training NVAE ##
 We use the following commands on each dataset for training the NVAE backbone.
 To train NVAEs, please use its original [codebase](https://github.com/NVlabs/NVAE) with commands given here.
+You can find pre-trained NVAE checkpoints on CIFAR-10 and CelebA-HQ-256 datasets [here](https://drive.google.com/drive/folders/1qOOkPtVv5iI-5NShVDSTiMRivEwr4gAo?usp=sharing).

 #### CIFAR-10 (8x 16-GB GPUs) ####
 ```
 python train.py --data $DATA_DIR/cifar10 --root $CHECKPOINT_DIR --save $EXPR_ID --dataset cifar10 \